Alex Chidiac

-Alexandra Carla Chidiac (/apc/ chi-DEE-yak; born 15 January 1999) is an Australian professional soccer player who plays as a midfielder for Serie A side Como, and the Australia women's national team.
+Alexandra Carla Chidiac (/apc/ chi-DEE-yak; born 15 January 1999) is an Australian professional soccer player who plays as a midfielder for Serie A Femminile club FC Como and the Australia national team.

 Early life and education

 Chidiac was born in Sydney, New South Wales, but moved to Adelaide, South Australia, when she was three months old, and considers herself South Australian.

 Chidiac began playing youth football with Croydon Kings where she played alongside boys.
 In 2011, Chidiac won the under-14B-grade premiership.
 She was selected to play in the Football Federation South Australia Women's Premier League with an FFSA Under 14/15 team.
 In 2013, Chidiac was named Premier League player of the year after scoring 33 goals.
 When she played at the National Youth Championships in Coffs Harbour in July 2013, she was pronounced player of the tournament.

 She attended St. Mary's College in Adelaide, taking classes by correspondence when she moved to Melbourne.
 After moving to Melbourne, Chidiac shared a home at La Trobe University with four other interstate players.